dantasl/Programming-Language-I/README.md

 <b>Attention: Some implementations may contain errors.
 Most of them have been spotted so far, but I've decided to leave them.
 Here my learning curve (as well as my evolution as a programmer/computer scientist) can be observed.</b>

-Enjoy and feel free to use/reproduce/distribute any piece of code in this repo, as long you reference me.
+Enjoy and feel free to use/reproduce/distribute any piece of code in this repository, as long as you reference me.